 Shaping and Final Proof

-- Once you are ready to bake, remove the bowl from the oven and turn your dough on to a solid surface (not floured).
-Rest for 15-20 min.
+- Once you are ready to bake, remove the bowl from the refrigerator and turn your dough on to a solid surface (not floured).

 - Prepare the banneton, or tea towl linned bowl with brown rice flour. (see notes about what flours to use).